Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 Obviously there is nothing to see, since there are no questions in the **server's** database - yet.
 Go to the admin, on the server, at `www.yourdomain.com/admin`.
-Login, and add some questions, similarly to how you entered questions localy.
+Login, and add some questions, similarly to how you entered questions locally.

 *Note: use the django superuser's username & passowrd that you provided when installing one-click-django-server.*